sequelize/sequelize/CONTRIBUTING.md

 Have a look at our [.eslintrc.json](https://github.com/sequelize/sequelize/blob/master/.eslintrc.json) file for the specifics.
 As part of the test process, all files will be linted, and your PR will **not** be accepted if it does not pass linting.

+# Contributing to the documentation

+For contribution guidelines for the documentation, see [CONTRIBUTING.DOCS.md](https://github.com/sequelize/sequelize/blob/master/CONTRIBUTING.DOCS.md).

 # Publishing a release (For Maintainers)

 1. Ensure that latest build on master is green